The Re-Applicant Essay

 Usually goes something like: How have you strengthened your candidacy since you last applied?
 Please reflect on how you have grown personally and professionally.

 Who here has seen the movie Iron Man?
-[Feel free to skip some of this stuff.]

 Well for those of you who haven’t seen it, (1) see it, it’s pretty tight and (2) here’s a bit of background before I make my patented absurd (but well-intended) analogy.
 Tony Stark is a pre-eminent industrialist, with an unusual brain for science and mechanics.
 He makes his fortune as CEO of a company that manufactures and distributes military weapons.
 Caught in the cross-fire of an unanticipated ambush, Stark’s body (and heart) is riddled with shrapnel.
 A hare’s breath away from death, a device connected to his heart (powered by an external battery) keeps him alive, barely.
 Trapped in a cave and held hostage by terrorists, he’s forced to build them a weapon of mass destruction.
-Instead, he (a savant inventor) builds himself a suit made out of iron… and escapes from the clutches of the extremists.
+Instead, he (a prodigious inventor/savant) builds himself a suit made out of iron… and escapes from the clutches of the extremists.
 The suit that he builds under duress, is JUST GOOD ENOUGH to enable his escape, but is worthless afterwards.
 It was clunky, bulky, inefficient… but barely worked.
 Time passes, and safe at home now, Stark sets his mind to building a NEW SUIT.
 This time, now that he knows what he is capable of, he does everything perfectly.
 And the suit is lean, efficient, has new capabilities: it’s an absolute thing of perfection.